Assisi Heights Solar Project

 High-Tech Solar Design on a Shady Site

 The project site is far from typical for a solar project: elevation changes from the hills and sloping grades demanded precise placement of each rack to prevent modules from shading one another, while mature trees surrounding the project made the design even more complex.
 To help solve these problems, Westwood used a high-end AutoCAD-based program called Helios 3D to calculate and optimize the placement of each solar rack based on the terrain and tree shading present.
-Westwood is one of only a handful of firms in the nation utilizing the Helios software and it was a leading factor in the success of the project.
+Westwood was one of only a handful of firms in the nation utilizing the Helios software at the time of this project and it was a leading factor in its success.

 New Technology Maximizes Output